 Transfer students receive an initial transfer evaluation by email once admitted to Rutgers University–Camden and after all official transcripts have been received.
 An updated transfer evaluation will be sent after you accept your offer of admission.

 New Jersey Community College Students

-NJ Transfer is a web-based utility to help New Jersey community and county college students choose courses that will transfer to four-year colleges and universities.
+NJ Transfer helps New Jersey community and county college students choose courses that will transfer to four-year colleges and universities.
 We recommend that prospective students use NJ Transfer to determine if a course offered at a New Jersey community and county college will transfer to Rutgers University (except for the School of Health Related Professions).
 You can also determine if:

 - there is an equivalent course or courses at Rutgers University;

 - the course satisfies any general education requirements at Rutgers University; or

 - the course satisfies any requirements for the Rutgers major program of study.